-The total Adopted FY 2017-2018 Capital Budget is \$292.2 million and \$183.6 million, respectively.
-The FY 2017-2018 Capital Budget includes funds to maintain current Information Technology needs, as well as, improvements to the Kensington and East Deer Park Offices.
+The total Adopted FY 2018 Capital Budget is \$205.8 million.
+The FY 2018 Capital Budget includes funds to maintain current Information Technology needs, as well as, improvements to the Kensington and East Deer Park Offices.
 Funds have also been included for capital improvements to HOC's Opportunity Housing and Development Corporation properties, as well as HOC's Public Housing properties.

-The total Capital Improvements Budget will cost \$6.7 million in FY 2017 and \$6.2 million in FY 2018.
+The total Capital Improvements Budget for Opportunity Housing Properties will cost \$5.0 million in FY 2018.